-Marvet was established in 1999 and operates in a non-profit fashion, with all involved donating their time toward the goal of introducing veterinary students and veterinarians to the field of marine veterinary medicine with an emphasis on marine conservation.
-The expertise of many individuals and affiliated organizations has combined to make the "Marvet" experience unique.
+MARVET was established in 1999 and operates under the auspices of a 501c3 non-profit (Institute for Global Health & Health Policy), with all involved donating their time toward the goal of introducing veterinary students and veterinarians to the field of marine veterinary medicine with an emphasis on marine conservation.
+The expertise of many individuals and affiliated organizations has combined to make the “MARVET” experience unique.

 Our courses are intended to provide conceptual information on marine animal biology, ecology and medicine in animals under human care in closed systems such as oceanaria, as well as in free-ranging marine animals in natural ecosystems.